 Meanwhile, Abe’s parents have enrolled him in a kids’ summer day camp for cooking.
 But when Abe arrives, he finds out that it really is a kiddie program, where the emphasis is on pretty colors instead of ingredients.
 As soon as Abe hears that the cooking camp won’t allow the students to use knives, he bolts and makes his way to the other place where Chico works: a co-op kitchen, where Chico is the head chef.

-Abe has become a fan of Chico, but he and some of his co-workers are very reluctant to let Abe hang around.
+Abe has become a fan of Chico, but Chico and some of his co-workers are very reluctant to let Abe hang around.
 Abe brings Chico a ramen taco as a gift, which Chico tastes and immediately says that the taco is “terrible.”
 After much pleading and persistence from Abe, Chico relents and says Abe can become by the kitchen every day to help out for a few hours a day.
 However, instead of letting Abe help cook right away, Chico tests Abe’s commitment by having him do menial tasks, such as cleaning dishes and taking out garbage.

 Of course, child labor laws in the U.S. make it illegal to have a 12-year-old kid working these kinds of hours and with no pay.
 However, where Chico works seems to be the kind of co-op kitchen where the laws aren’t necessarily followed and it’s not a big concern if the employees are legally authorized to work there or not.

-It should come as as no surprise that Chico turns from gruff supervisor to caring mentor and eventually gives Abe a chance to cook with Chico and the rest of the kitchen crew.
+It should come as no surprise that Chico turns from gruff supervisor to caring mentor and eventually gives Abe a chance to cook with Chico and the rest of the kitchen crew.
 But how much longer can Abe keep it a secret that he’s skipping cooking camp and heading off to a kitchen to work with adults?

 Meanwhile, there’s mounting tension at home over religion, since Abe has reached the age when he has to decide if he wants a bar mitzvah.
 The dilemma is compounded because Abe’s father Amir is an atheist, while Abe’s mother Rebecca is a religious Jew.
 Therefore, Abe is confused over who he should please: his atheist father, his Muslim relatives or his Jewish relatives.
 A few things happen (which won’t be revealed here) that change the family dynamic.